JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 Aqua.jl is used to test the package dependencies.
 Documentation is built using Documenter.jl.

-## Non-monotone strategies
+## Solvers caracteristics

+All solvers in [RegularizedOptimization.jl](https://github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl) are implemented in an in-place fashion, minimizing memory allocations during the resolution process.
-The solvers in [RegularizedOptimization.jl](https://github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl) implement non-monotone strategies to accept trial points, which can enhance algorithmic performance in practice [@leconte-orban-2023;@diouane-habiboullah-orban-2024].
+Moreover, they implement non-monotone strategies to accept trial points, which can enhance algorithmic performance in practice [@leconte-orban-2023;@diouane-habiboullah-orban-2024].

 ## Application studies